Our 2030 Goal:

 - Support for parents and families

-- Screening and early identification of special needs
+- Screening and early identification of developmental delays and disabilities.

 - Access to health insurance and preventive care